cscorley/dissertation/chapters/5_discussion/1_flt.md

 Appendix \ref{app:flt}).
 The figure suggests that snapshot-based models and changeset-based models have similar results overall with changesets performing slightly better, but does not help to understand how each feature query performs for each model.
-With respect to \fone, we will investigate the queries and effectiveness measures between the batch snapshot and batch changesets in detail.
+With respect to \fone, I will investigate the queries and effectiveness measures between the batch snapshot and batch changesets in detail.